portworx/px-docs/release-notes/portworx-enterprise.md

 ### Errata

-* Do not manually unmount a volume by using linux `umount` command for shared volume mounts
+* Do not manually unmount a volume by using linux `umount` command for shared volume mounts.
+This errata to applies to the previous versions of PX as well.

 ## 1.2.11.6 Release notes